emmajanedrews/base-template/_posts/2017-03-15-how-can-you-compete-in-the-top-1-in-your-industry.md

 First, ask yourself three questions:

-Are you disciplined?
+* Are you disciplined?
-<br>Are you willing to commit one hour a week?
+* Are you willing to commit one hour a week?
-<br>Are you willing to do it for the rest of your career?
+* Are you willing to do it for the rest of your career?

 If the answer is yes and if you think you can compete in the top 1%, then follow these suggestions.